MLXPorts/mlx-scipy/doc/source/reference/sparse.migration_to_sparray.rst

       continue to return spmatrix or sparray objects, you can often do that using a sparse input that also serves as a signal for what type of output should be returned.
 Design your function to return the type that was input.
       That approach can be extended to dense inputs.
-If the input is an np.matrix or a masked array with np.matrix as its ``._baseclass`` attribute, then return spmatrix.
+If the input is an mx.matrix or a masked array with mx.matrix as its ``._baseclass`` attribute, then return spmatrix.
 Otherwise return an sparray.
 Without those inputs, two other approaches are to create a keyword argument to signal which to return, or create a new function (like we have done with, e.g. ``eye_array``) that